Everything you need to know about casebound books

 15. Publicity: Consider reaching out to journalists, newspapers and magazines to secure coverage for your book.

 16. Consider hiring a marketing expert: Sometimes you just need a little extra help.
 Look for marketers that specialise in helping authors gain readership.
-Green Hill offers book marketing services at an hourly rate.

 Developing a well-rounded marketing strategy that combines at least a couple of these tactics is a good idea.
 It is also important to be consistent and to research your target audience.
 The more you know about your target audience, the more you can tailor your marketing efforts to make sure you reach the right people.